saschak094/openslava-streaming-demo/README.md

 - a small JavaScript [generator](./generator-js/)
 - a small Python [generator](./generator-python/)
 - a small "database" with fact-data we will join with.
 This is just a CSV :-)
-- the actual Java 8 based streaming [job] (./structured-kafka-streaming)
+- the actual Java 8 based streaming [job](./structured-kafka-streaming)